joycechungyt/joycechungyt/README.md

 [2.2]: https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/linkedin-3-16.png (LinkedIn icon without padding)

-- 😄 Pronouns: ...She / Her
+- 😄 Pronouns: She / Her
-- ⚡ Fun fact: ...I enjoy travelling and have a scuba diving license!
+- ⚡ Fun fact: I enjoy travelling and have a scuba diving license!

 <!---
 joycechungyt/joycechungyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.